Joe Tippett: Career

-In the fall of 2021 Tippett reprised his role as Earl Hunterson in the Broadway return engagement of Waitress.
+In September 2021, Tippett reprised his role as Earl Hunterson in the Broadway return engagement of Waitress.

 Personal life

 In August 2015, Tippett met singer-songwriter Sara Bareilles during the out-of-town tryout for Waitress at the American Repertory Theater in Cambridge, Massachusetts, and they began a relationship in 2016.
 The couple made their first public appearance at the 2017 Tony Awards.
 On New Year's Day in 2023, Tippett and Bareilles announced their engagement.
+They were married on October 4, 2025.